IgnacioOQ/Getting-and-Cleaning-Data-Exercise/README.md

 The final step is there just to write the data frames into the relevant files.

 Note: I added a third file to the github repo, "combined.data.txt", which is all the data combined.
 It should not be confused with "subsetted.data.txt" which is what is required in assignment 2.
-The file required in assigment 5 is called "data.id.means.txt".# Getting-and-Cleaning-Data
+The file required in assigment 5 is called "data.id.means.txt".